-Janet is a single mother of four.
+“Janet” is a single mother of four.
 She has been working, but just found out that she is one of the employees to be laid off because of her employer’s cut-back operations.
-She was not able to pay her light and gas bills and needs $185 for her light and gas to stay on for the next month until she can find a new job.
+She was not able to pay her light and gas bills and needs $185 for light and gas to stay on for the next month until she can find a new job.

-Sara has an eleven-year-old daughter who has medical issues.
+“Sara” has an eleven-year-old daughter who has medical issues.
 Sometimes she would miss a day or two at the call center where she works to take care of her daughter.
 Recently, she had to miss two weeks without pay when her daughter was rushed to the emergency room for complications.
 She has a water bill due for $110, if you can help with this burden, please click below.

-Vanessa and William’s power has been cut off.
+“Vanessa and William’s” power has been cut off.
 They have six children.
 She works in a restaurant and her husband works in lawn care.
-It has been difficult for them trying to keep their family in a neighborhood that is safe because of higher rent.
-For them to decide whether to pay the apartment first or the bills first was a tough decision to make.
-They agreed to pay the rent in order to keep their apartment, but their electricity was cut off, and the family is in the dark with no electricity and nowhere to cook food.
-They owe the electric company $295.
-Please donate below if you can help lift this burden for Vanessa and William.
+It has been difficult for them trying to keep their family in a neighborhood that is safe because of the higher rent.
+For them to decide whether to pay the apartment first or the bills was a tough decision to make.
+They agreed to pay the rent in order to keep their apartment, but their electricity got cut off, and the family is in the dark with no electricity and nowhere to cook food.
+They owe the electric company $250.
+Please donate below if you can help life this burden for Vanessa and William.
+Thank you.

-Katrina is a single mom of 2 young children, 8 and 6 years old, who recently lost her job.
-She has found a new job but got behind on her bills, and needs $150 to get her electricity turned back on for her family.
+“Katrina” is a single mom of 2 young children, 8 and 6 years old, who recently lost her job.
+She has found a new job, but got behind on her bills, and needs $150 to get her electricity turned back on for her family.

-Robert is a 57-year-old male who lives by himself in a one bedroom apartment.
+“Robert” is a 57-year-old male who lives by himself in a one bedroom apartment.
 He works as a packer in a factory.
 He took a 10-day-leave without pay from his job to go to Ohio for his father’s funeral.
 He got behind with his bills and needs help in paying for his medication.
 Robert needs $90 towards his medication.